Position: AI Evaluations Should be Grounded on a Theory of Capability: Proof-of-Concept: Input Sensitivity

+\textbf{Skill structure.} For CDM and BNSM, we specify a skill mapping in Figure~\ref{fig:cdm-bn-unified}, assuming a DINA model: an item is answered correctly only if \emph{all} required skills are mastered.
+This is a simple choice of many, but serves as a demonstration of the flexibility of CDM and BDSM.

-We use the same datasets and models as our experiments in Section~\ref{sec:smaller_exp}.
-Figures~\ref{fig:inference_results_main}(a) and (b) show estimates of accuracy and ability from Algorithms~\ref{alg:bootstrap-ctt} and~\ref{alg:adaptive-irt}, respectively, over seven LLMs on three select benchmark tasks.
-We show the full suite of results in Appendix~\ref{appsec:infer_results} .
-Generally, the ordering in model rankings is consistent between the two methods.
-However, LAAT yields more separation between models when bootstrapping cannot.
-For example, \texttt{Qwen-3.5B} on \textbf{S} benchmark has the highest inferred performance using both methods, but LAAT infers much higher ability for that model compared to the rest because it happens to perform well on harder questions.
-This result is despite LAAT requiring fewer samples, requiring only 4-27\% of the full benchmark dataset to achieve comparable standard errors.
+\textbf{Results.} Figure~\ref{fig:inference_results_main} show estimates of capability from the four methods introduced in Section~\ref{sec:infer_strategies} over seven LLMs.
+We show the full suite of results in Appendix~\ref{appsec:infer_results}.
+Generally, the model rankings are consistent between CTT and IRT.
+However, IRT yields more separation between models when CTT cannot, and using fewer samples (in \textbf{bold}).
+For example, \texttt{Qwen-3.5B} on \textbf{AWFC} benchmark has the highest inferred performance using both methods, but IRT infers much higher ability for that model compared to the rest because the model performs well on harder questions.
+We also observe that high accuracy (CTT) does not necessarily translate to high ability (IRT). \texttt{Qwen-3.5B} achieves the same accuracy on \textbf{AWFC} and \textbf{S}, but has a lower ability score on \textbf{S}.
+This is because \textbf{AWFC} comprises harder questions, and performing well on harder questions indicates higher ability.